magomimmo/modern-cljs/doc/second-edition/tutorial-05.md

 > provide a basic functional interface to DOM manipulation that feels
 > natural in ClojureScript.

-When I first met `clojurescriptone`in searching for a CLJS guide, and read about `Design and templating`, I found myself very much in agreement with the following reasoning:
+When I first met `clojurescriptone`in search for a CLJS guide, and read about `Design and templating`, I found myself very much in agreement with the following reasoning: